russell-archer/StoreHelperDemo/README.md

 ![](./readme-assets/StoreHelperDemo110.png)

 ## Create the App struct
+- Create a folder below the main project root named **Shared**
+- Move the file `StoreHelperDemoApp.swift` into the Shared folder
-- Open `StoreHelperExampleApp.swift` and replace the existing code with the following:
+- Open `StoreHelperDemoApp.swift` and replace the existing code with the following:

 > Alternatively, you can copy everything required for the **StoreHelperDemo** app from the **StoreHelper > Samples** folder:
 > - Delete **ContentView.swift** and **Your-Project-NameApp.swift** from your project and move them to the trash